dproctor/wedding-website/stanley.md

 <h3>Salt Lake City</h3>
 If you are having trouble finding direct flights to Boise or Sun Valley, Salt Lake City is a third option with a longer drive (~5.5 hours).

+<h3>Driving</h3>
-From any airport, we recommend that you avoid driving at night.
-There is beautiful scenery you won’t want to miss, and the combination of windy dark roads and wildlife can be dangerous.
+Coming into Stanley from any direction, we recommend that you avoid driving at night.
+There is beautiful scenery you won’t want to miss, and the combination of windy dark roads and wildlife (tons of elk) can be dangerous.
 If you land in Sun Valley or Boise Friday evening, you might want to spend the night there and drive in the morning.
+Also note that you will lose cell service shortly after leaving both Boise and Ketchum, so load the directions and some entertainment before you take off.

 <h3>Carpooling</h3>
 Once you're in Stanley, all events except the Saturday daytime activities at Redfish Lake